-Uniform Costs: up to \$300 Liability Insurance: \$12 per year (EMT/Paramedic- \$47 per fiscal year) Physical Exam: \$100-\$150 Dental Exam: up to \$150 (Dental Hygiene/Surgical Technology) MMR Vaccination: \$64 Measles Titer: \$20 Mumps Titer: \$20 Rubella Titer: \$20 Varicella titer: \$20 Hepatitis B Titer: \$20 Special Note: A single charge may apply to more than one titer being drawn at the same time.
-Varicella Vaccination: \$117 TB Test: \$40 (two-step PPD) Tdap: \$50 (May be less if you qualify for a reduced rate) Hepatitis B Series: \$264 Twin Rx (Hep B & A): \$163 for 3 shot series (this option may be chosen instead of the Hepatitis B Series) Forensic Drug Screening and Criminal Background Check conducted by PreCheck: approximately \$84.50 Respiratory N95 Mask Fitting: \$20 Cogent Background: \$52.90 AHA BLS CPR and FA certification (required and to remain current throughout the programs): \$50.00 Annual Influenza vaccine: \$25.00 CPR Mask: \$9.00
+Uniform Costs: up to \$300

+Liability Insurance: \$12 per year (EMT/Paramedic-\$47 per fiscal year)

+Physical Exam: \$100-\$150

+Dental Exam: up to \$150 (Dental Hygiene/Surgical Technology)

+MMR Vaccination: \$64 Measles Titer: \$20 Mumps Titer: \$20 Rubella Titer: \$20 Varicella titer: \$20 Hepatitis B Titer: \$20

+Special Note: A single charge may apply to more than one titer being drawn at the same time.

+Varicella Vaccination: \$117 TB Test: \$40 (two-step PPD)

+Tdap: \$50 (May be less if you qualify for a reduced rate)

+Hepatitis B Series: \$264

+Twin Rx (Hep B & A): \$163 for 3 shot series (this option may be chosen instead of the Hepatitis B Series) Forensic Drug Screening and Criminal Background Check conducted by PreCheck: approximately \$84.50

+Respiratory N95 Mask Fitting: \$20 Cogent Background: \$52.90

+AHA BLS CPR and FA certification (required and to remain current throughout the programs): \$50.00

+Annual Influenza vaccine: \$25.00

+CPR Mask: \$9.00

-Special Note: Conviction of a felony would prevent a health science program student from participating in any clinical experience.
+Special Note: Conviction of a felony could prevent a health science program student from participating in any clinical experience if the student does not meet the clinical affiliate's requirements.
 Furthermore, other negative background check information (misdemeanors included) may also prevent clinical participation.
-If a student is unable to complete the clinical component, they will be dropped from the enrolled clinical course and the program.
-More specific information regarding this issue may be found in your program's student handbook.
+If a student is unable to complete the clinical component, he or she will be withdrawn from the enrolled course and be unable to complete the program.
 Additionally, conviction of a felony could make a student ineligible to take the licensing exam(s) required by the profession upon graduation.
 Early notification to the appropriate board may be required.
-Program faculty will provide information about this procedure, if applicable.
+Specific licensing board requirements and contact information may be found on respective websites.